SonnyK33/obsidian/Trade Wars are Class Wars.md

 18) Above three Will result in less debt, more consumption, and hence higher income.
 19) Adam Tooze (Chartbook 7/9/23) had a chart showing unit labour costs have converged with the US.
 But if consumption as a percentage of national income is still much lower than the US, doesn’t that imply GDP per person is much higher in China ?
 Perhaps the focus of Tooze's chart was just for certain sectors, but overall labour continues to get a low share?
+20) In the US, Pettis argues that high inequality has led to less consumption (though overall savings are still low), which can be addressed by either debt or unemployment.
+Marriner Eccles made this very point in the 1930s: the more income is concentrated, the more we require rising debt to prevent rising unemployment, and once debt can no longer rise, as happened in 1930, the alternative is a surge in unemployment.
+So what is the ceiling on debt today?
+And will unemployment rise as fiscal deficits get constrained?
+Is that the catalyst? (https://twitter.com/michaelxpettis/status/1680573207215054850?s=51&t=1UAqXP8qb-k8n__xKbFvcw)